 What happens after I graduate?

-Some students choose to continue their studies into postgraduate, while others choose to complete the Graduate Entry to Medicine qualification who have an interest in human and medicinal biology.
+Some students choose to continue their studies into postgraduate, while others decide to complete the Graduate Entry to Medicine qualification who have an interest in Human and Medicinal Biology.
 Others have chosen to teach by completing a PGCE.

 Will it help me get a job?